-Q: Why is SD SHRM transitioning to a 100% Chapter and how does it benefit me as a member?
+Q: Why is San Diego SHRM transitioning to a 100% Chapter and how does it benefit me as a member?

 A: As part of SHRM’s newly adopted mission statement, we are looking to align ourselves fully with SHRM global in maximizing our member’s access to the SHRM Competency model.

 100% chapters also receive additional financial support from SHRM, allowing us to make our local membership more affordable.